scsm-ua/kirtan-guide-en/songs/shiuddha-bhakata-charana-renu.md

     śuddha-bhakata- charaṇa-reṇu, bhajana-anukūla
     bhakata-sevā,     parama-siddhi, prema-latikāra mūla

-Dust from the lotus feet of pure devotees is condu- cive to devotional service, while service to the Vaiṣṇavas is itself the supreme perfection and the root of the tender creeper of divine love.
+Dust from the lotus feet of pure devotees is conducive to devotional service, while service to the Vaiṣṇavas is itself the supreme perfection and the root of the tender creeper of divine love.

 #### 2